mugdha1512/mugdha1512/README.md

 About Me:
 Hello! 👋 I'm Mugdha Patil, Completed Engineering in Computer Science at Dr. D. Y. Patil College of Engineering and Innovation, Varale.
-I have a keen interest in software development and web technologies.
+I have a keen interest in software development, web technologies, Machine Larning and Data Science.

 Education:
 🎓 Completed my Bachelor's degree in Computer Engineering from Savitribai Phule Pune University (SPPU).